CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

 22. Test TLS termination by visiting services again using `https://`.

     > **Note**: It can take between 5 and 30 minutes before the SSL site becomes available.
 This is due to the delay involved with provisioning a TLS cert from Let Encrypt.

+    >**Note:** If the website doesn't appear when accessed through the IP, use the DNS name you copied.
+Add `http://` before it, paste it into the browser, and check.

 23. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.